 When a person is constipated, the walls of the colon are often encrusted with this accumulated fecal matter (ie, rubbish).
 The inner circumference of the colon is reduced, rather like a water pipe blocked by mineral deposits.
 Since the encrusted feces form a barrier, the colon is unable to absorb and eliminate properly.
 Wastes, which should normally be drawn in through the colon wall, are reabsorbed by the body-along with other toxins resulting from the fermentation and putrefaction of incompletely digested food.
 Intestinal stasis occurs when the muscular contractions known as peristalsis can no longer sweep the hardened feces along the digestive canal.
 The opposite effect is diarrhea, which occurs when the body reacts to encrusted fecal matter by stepping-up the frequency of peristaltic wave action.

-A person receiving a colonic lies on a table at the foot of which is a colonic machine consisting of pressure control, temperature control, observation tube and monitoring gauges.
-A special hygienic speculum is gently inserted in the rectum.
-Water flows in the colon via a small water tube and out through a different tube called the evacuation tube carrying with it excess, impacted feces and mucous.
+A person receiving a colonic lies on a table at the foot of which is a colonic device consisting of pressure control, temperature control, observation tube and monitoring gauges.
+A special hygienic speculum is gently put in the rectum by the patient under the guidance of our therapists.
+Water flows in the colon through the speculum and out into water drainage tube under the table together with feces and mucous.
 As the water flows out of the colon, the practitioner gently massages the abdomen to help release its contents.
-It is possible to see this expelled waste matter when it passes through a special viewing window in the tube.
-The patient is covered with a special gown and sheets during this procedure and the process takes one hour.
+It is possible to see this expelled waste matter when it passes through a special viewing mirror in front of the table.
+The inflow and outflow of the water is to exercise our colon.
+It takes about 30 to 40 minutes for each session.

 Colonic Irrigation is an internal bath that helps cleanse the colon of poisons, gas and accumulated fecal retention of water.
 There is no discomfort, no internal pressure-just a steady, gentle flow in and out.